Tips on Managing Hay Fever Children’s Asthma Service Information Leaflet

 - Red, itchy or watery eyes

-- Itchy throat, inner ear or mouth
+- Itchy throat, inner ear or mouth Headaches

-- Take your hay fever treatment regularly
+- Take your hay fever treatment every day.

-- Wear wrap-around sunglasses and a peaked cap or hat
+- Wear wrap-around sunglasses and a peaked cap or hat or a hat with a brim.

-- Rub Vaseline inside your nose
+- Apply a small amount of Vaseline inside your nose.

-- Keep car windows closed
+- Keep car windows closed.

-Pollen can also trigger asthma symptoms
+Pollen can also trigger asthma symptoms, including:

 - A tight chest